Wind machines for minimizing cold injury to horticultural crops

 Noise

-- Locate wind machines as far as practical from neighbouring homes within agricultural areas, but not closer than 125 metres unless best management practices are used.
+- Locate wind machines as far as practical from neighbouring homes within agricultural areas, but not closer than 125 m unless best management practices are used.

-- Be diligent operating wind machines on farms where you do not live, as you are not always there to hear if and how they operate.
+- Be diligent operating wind machines on farms where you do not live, as you are not always there to hear them during times of operation.

 - Install mufflers on all wind machines.